Is the God of the Old Testament…?

 After Moses led the people of Israel out of Egypt they went to Mount Sinai where Moses receives from YHWH the Fourteen Commandments.
 I know what you’re thinking: “Does he know how to count?”
 Re-read Exodus 20:2-17 carefully and see if you don’t come up with 14 also.

 Traditionally, the 14 commands are divided into 4 commandments that focus on “loving” God (Exo.
 20:2-11) and 6 commandments that focus on “loving” humans (Exo.
 20:12-17) for a total of 10.
 In the first section focusing on God, the English phrase “You shall…” is repeated 6 times (all imperfects in Hebrew).
 The command “Remember the Sabbath day” is unique (an infinitive absolute in Hebrew).
 So there are 7 commands in Exo.
 20:2-11 in a six and one pattern.
+(The two other verbs in 20:9, “you shall labor and do all your work” appear to be descriptive, not prescriptive, and therefore aren’t interpreted as commands.)

 In the second section focusing on other humans, the English phrase “You shall” is repeated 6 times (all imperfects in Hebrew).
 The command to “Honor your father and your mother” is unique (an imperative in Hebrew).
 So there are 7 commands in Exo.
 20:12-17 also in a six and one pattern.